Champignon Sauvage Michelin Starred Fine-Dining Restaurant

 Cheese and Puddings

 Cheese is predictably excellent, with a diverse selection of English and French cheeses served with more delicious bread, and caraway crackers.
-A Two-Michelin-star restaurant serving cheese without a supplementary charge must be unheard of.
+A Michelin-star restaurant serving cheese without a supplementary charge is a rarity indeed.

 Bergamot and white chocolate are paired in a pudding rated second only to a pudding enjoyed here previously.
 The sour bitterness of the sorbet is counterpoint to the white chocolate mousse, without ever fighting it.